AgaMiko/plastic-object-detection/content/authors/voicelab/_index.md

  - Partners

 ---
-VoiceLab is a technology firm from Gdańsk, working on automatic speech recognition (ASR) and natural language understanding (NLU).
+VoiceLab is a technology firm from Gdańsk, working on *automatic speech recognition (ASR)* and *natural language understanding (NLU)*.

 Our team of high-class specialists is working on improving automatic speech recognition in many languages using large amounts of acoustic and text data.

 With the use of deep neural networks, a very large dataset consisting of several thousand hours of hand-labelled data, a number of powerful servers (over 40 GPU cards, HPC), we are building large acoustic models, language models, and dictionaries in many languages.
-Our main goal is to ​​constantly improve the quality of recognition.
+Our main goal is to constantly improve the quality of recognition.

-Using our technologies we have created a number of interesting products, mainly in the SaaS model, for automatic speech recognition (smartphone/desktop apps), process automation, Conversational Intelligence, voicebots, and even offline solutions for smart homes - wherever there is a need for speech recognition and language understanding our technology can be applied and used.
+Using our technologies we have created a number of interesting products, mainly in the SaaS model, for automatic speech recognition (smartphone/desktop apps), process automation, Conversational Intelligence, passive voice biometrics, voicebots, and even offline solutions for smart homes - wherever there is a need for speech recognition and language understanding our technology can be applied and used.

 VoiceLab solutions are used by thousands of people.